Language

 Search blog

-Harm is commonly known to mean "to hurt someone or damage something".
-However, in today's article, we will delve into the usage, collocations, idioms of harm and answer the question "Which preposition does Harm in English go with?" as well as the differences between Harm, Injure, and Damage.
+Harm in English is commonly known to mean "to hurt someone or damage something".
+However, in today's article, we will delve into the usage, collocations, idioms of harm in English and answer the question "Which preposition does Harm in English go with?" as well as the differences between Harm, Injure, and Damage.

 The usage of Harm in English